-At the lowest level, Stellar is a system for tracking ownership.
-Like accountants have for centuries, it uses a ledger to do so, but Stellar’s innovation is that there is no actual accountant.
+At its most basic, Stellar is a system for tracking ownership.
+Like accountants have for centuries, it uses an immutable ledger to do so, but Stellar’s innovation is that there is no actual accountant.
 Instead there’s a network of independent computers each checking and rechecking the work of the others.
-Stellar is a system without a central authority—meaning no one can stop the network or secretly adjust the numbers to his liking—yet even without a central authority the ledgers are verified and updated, every five seconds.
+Stellar is a system without a central authority,meaning no one can stop the network or secretly adjust the numbers to his or her liking.
+Yet, even without a central authority, the Stellar ledger is verified and updated every five seconds.

-Right above this core layer sits a powerful API so that to build on Stellar you don’t have to understand the particulars of distributed consensus.
-Simple, well-documented functions allow you to move new digital money using models that you’re used to.
-It’s very easy to trade tokens between accounts, make markets, and issue assets.
+Right above this core layer sits a powerful API called Horizon so that you don’t have to understand the particulars of SCP in order to build on Stellar.
+Simple, well-documented functions allow you to move digital assets using models that you’re used to.
+It’s very easy to transact between accounts, make markets, and issue assets.

-To put it very simply, Stellar enables a future where everyday people can send money anywhere affordably and quickly.
-We at the Stellar Development Foundation believe we can only unlock the true power of the modern digital economy when value can flow unencumbered around the globe.
-That’s what Stellar is for, and that’s what Stellar is going to do.
+Put simply, Stellar provides access to a future of opportunities.
+The Stellar Development Foundation believes the true power of the modern digital economy can only be unlocked when value flows unencumbered around the globe.
+That’s what Stellar is built for, and that’s what Stellar is going to do.

 A legion of developers, enterprises, and users share this vision.
 If you share it too, we’d love to hear from you.
-You can get in touch here, or keep learning.
+Get in touch here, or keep learning.